SerdilMordeniz/weather-app/README.md

 ## Description

 A fully responsive, server side rendered website that shows the current weather conditions for Basel.
-Furthermore there is a map that shows the location and finally there is a 7 day weather forecast for as multi line chart that shows the minimum and maximum temperature for the day.
+Furthermore there is a map that shows the location and finally there is a 7 day weather forecast as multi line chart that shows the minimum and maximum temperature for the day.

 ## Tech Stack